 Dragon Age features different strategies so that you and your companions can tackle an enemy using your chosen method.
 Skyrim doesn't really have this.
-It's definitely true that you have a choice when it comes to attacking someone - are you going to rain arrows from above, charge in with a warhammer, or sneak up and backstab?
-However, there is no way to control other people on the field.
+It's definitely true that you have a choice when it comes to attacking someone—are you going to rain arrows from above, charge in with a Warhammer, or sneak up and backstab?
+However, there is no way to control other people in the field.

 3. The Storyline

-Skyrim's dragons were epic and it was cool to have to choose a side of the war, but all in all, the quests were kind of repetitive.
+Skyrim's dragons were epic, and it was cool to have to choose a side of the war, but all in all, the quests were kind of repetitive.
 I found myself hoping that the latest attack on some fortress or castle for the Empire was going to be the last.
 Another dragon to kill?
 I have to climb up the mountain to talk to Paarthurnax again?
-I found myself just getting through it and losing interest to go and pursue other missions elsewhere.
+I found myself just getting through it and losing interest in going and pursuing other missions elsewhere.

 Although The Elder Scrolls has some great story features (the Thieves' Guild and the Dark Brotherhood are some personal favourites), Dragon Age comes out on top in terms of story.